 The Four-Year Area Plan for Aging Services

 This plan describes the demographics of Philadelphia’s older adult population, describes their service needs, and presents a plan of action to meet those needs.
 PCA is mandated by the Pennsylvania Department of Aging to produce a four-year plan for aging services in Philadelphia.
-This is the final year for the plan which covers 2012-2016; the next plan is currently in development.

 Aging Services and the National Prevention Strategy